bechardj/lc-tool/README.md

 Functionality is primarily tested under Google Chrome and Safari on macOS.
 You should make sure you are on a recent web browser for best results.
 The behavior of some key-bindings are not extensively tested on Windows.

 ### Setting up
-Download the latest lyrasis-x.y.z.zip release from GitHub.
-This should be visible in the "Release" section on the right of this page.
-Extract it somewhere convenient.

 Included in the zip file are 4 files: